-[What is recycling?]
-The recycling process involves breaking (usually melting) the product down into its basic raw material (plastic, glass, metal etc.) and then formed into new products.
+The recycling process involves breaking (usually melting) the product down into its basic raw material (plastic, glass, scrap metal etc.) and then forming it into new products.
 The prefix re- in recycling means again.
 Hence, when you ‘recycle’ you are returning it back to the daily cycle of having a purpose in society instead of being in the dumpsters.

 What are the benefits of recycling?

 There are many benefits to recycling.
-They two biggest ones are environmental sustainability and the other one is economics.
+The two biggest ones are environmental sustainability and the other one is economics.
 They include: